Queen's death is reminder of disappearing WWII generation - NewsBreak

 Among them is Frank Baugh, a Royal Marine who helped guide a landing craft to Sword Beach during the June 6, 1944, D-Day landings.
 He later campaigned for a memorial to be built to commemorate the 22,442 men and women who died under British command during the Battle of Normandy.

-A few months before his death in June at 98, Baugh toured the British Normandy Memorial, which overlooks the beach where he fought.
+A few months before his death in June at the age of 98, Baugh toured the British Normandy Memorial, which overlooks the beach where he fought.

 “I would like to see children coming all of the time,″ he said.
 “Because they’re the people we need to tell what’s happened, and those lads that didn’t get back — to remember them.”